 "AND YOU WILL LEAD ME TO THE ARK/ AND YOU WILL LEAD ME, TOTHEARK."

 Unbuilt Trope: This series inspired numerous imitators.
 So it may be surprising that it also picks apart many of the tropes and clichés that it's imitators use without thinking.
 Jay lacks discretion and publicly broadcasts all his findings, actions, and plans online in a way that anyone and everyone can see what he's up to, including his (potential) enemies and allies.
 This is realistically shown to be a very bad idea.
-Also, the Ax-Crazy masked men and Totheark are in fact working against the Operator rather than with him.
+Also, the Ax-Crazy masked men and Totheark are in fact working against the Operator rather than with him - well, in the case of Masky, whenever he's Tim.
 This, alongside the low-budget nature of the series, makes Marble Hornets feel like a deconstruction of the many Slender Man series that it inspired, especially the lower quality ones that misuse the things that make Marble Hornets good.

 Jay's typo-laden, cryptic tweets, erratic posting patterns and blackouts have not done his credibility any good.